Walkabout (Millennium): Plot

-Research on the drug given to the trial participants reveals it to be a chiral chemical, with two enantiomer forms; one is the harmless and beneficial Proloft, the other is the dangerous hallucinogen which Black and the others ingested.
-Dr Miller tells Black that he had been working on drugs to cure his own visions, which he believes are similar to Black's.
-One night, years earlier, Miller's left him after he ran into the road amidst oncoming traffic, almost killing himself in a hallucinatory state.
-After Black leaves, Hans Ingram (Gregory Itzin), the doctor responsible for the trial, breaks into Miller's room.
+Research on the drug given to the trial participants reveals it to be a chiral chemical, with two enantiomer forms; one is the harmless and beneficial Proloft, but the other is the dangerous hallucinogen which Black and the other participants ingested.
+Miller tells Black that he had been working on the drugs to cure his own visions, which he believes are similar to Black's.
+One night, years earlier, Miller ceased having visions after he ran into oncoming traffic, almost killing himself in a hallucinatory state.
+After Black leaves, Hans Ingram (Gregory Itzin), the doctor responsible for the trial, breaks into Miller's hotel room.

-Later, Miller is killed in a traffic accident after once again running onto a busy highway; Black finds a photograph of Ingram on his body.
-Watts and the police investigate Ingram's home, finding the eyeless body of the dead trial participant and sachets of something called "Smooth Time", which they ascertain to be the nightmarish enantiomer of Proloft.
-Watts and the Millennium Group receive news that workers at a city office building are rioting and panicking.
+Later, Miller is killed in a traffic accident after once again running into traffic; Black finds a photograph of Ingram on his body.
+Watts and the police investigate Ingram's home, finding the eyeless body of the dead trial participant and sachets of something called "Smooth Time", which they ascertain to be the hallucinogenic enantiomer of Proloft.
+Watts and the Millennium Group receive news that workers at an office building are rioting.
 Black realizes that Ingram had been distributing "Smooth Time" under the guise of a sweetener in order to drug a large number of people.
-Tracking Ingram to the office building's surveillance room, Black learns that the doctor believes that the country's dependence on antidepressants has created a nation of "zombies", and he is attempting to "wake them up" with violent hallucinogens.
-The doctor is arrested and taken into custody.
+Tracking Ingram to the building's surveillance room, he learns that Ingram believes that the country's dependence on antidepressants has created a nation of "zombies" and is attempting to "wake them up" with violent hallucinogens.
+Ingram is arrested and taken into custody.

 At home with his family, Black's motives for visiting the drug trials return to him—he is concerned about his young daughter Jordan, believing that she has inherited his abilities.
-He is now dissuaded from using pharmaceuticals to suppress this, opting instead to guide her to understand her gift.
+He is now dissuaded from using pharmaceuticals to suppress his ability, opting instead to guide Jordan to understand her gift.